KTH-OS/KTH-OS-github.io/assignments.md

 <h2>Assignments</h2>

 <p align="justify">
-The course consists of four of tasks as listed below:
+The course consists of four tasks as listed below:
 <br>
 <h3>Task1</h3>
 Task1 has five sets of review questions; one set of questions for each module.
-Students will work on this task individually and they have time to answer them until the end of the module.
+Students will work on this task individually and have time to answer them until the end of the module.
 This assignment is a pass/fail task.<br>
 <br>
 <h3>Task2</h3>
 Task2 is a set of programming assignments relevant to each module.
 Students should work in groups on this task and submit their code on given dates.<br>